-We make every effort to ensure that this information is accurate and up to date at the time of printing.
-Information in this publication should be used to supplement appropriate professional or other advice specific to your circumstances.
+CCLG makes every effort to ensure that information provided is accurate and up-to-date at the time of printing.
+We do not accept responsibility for information provided by third parties, including those referred to or signposted to in this publication.
+Information in the publication should be used to supplement appropriate professional or other advice specific to your circumstances.